 In 2019, 7,860 wildfires burned 259,823 acres, damaging or destroying 732 structures, and killing 3 people.
 The Kincade and Tick Fires burned 77,758 acres in Sonoma County, and 4,615 acres in Los Angeles County, respectively.
 During the same period, the investor owned utilities (IOUs) or electric corporations), such as PG&E implemented public safety power shutoff (PSPS or de-energization).
 Customers of communications services, such as traditional wireline telephone (POTS), wireless service, and VoIP service were unable to send or receive calls due to lack of commercial power that resulted from the power shut offs.
-The first major PSPS event took place on October 9-11, 2019, with the second and third event taking place between October 26-31 that year.
+Many individual PSPS events have impacted tens of thousands of customers with the largest PSPS events taking place on October 9-11, and 26-31, 2019.